 Fly without checked baggage

-Low-cost carriers will always charge you extra for checked luggage (as well as for meals and entertainment), so if you have an option of traveling light, do it!
-It will help definitely help with traveling Australia on a budget.
+Low-cost carriers will always charge you extra for checked luggage (as well as for meals and entertainment), so if you have an option of travelling light, do it!
+It will definitely help with travelling to Australia on a budget.

-Plus it’s better for the environment when the flight isn’t bogged down with the extra luggage weight the airplane has better fuel economy.
+Plus, it’s better for the environment when the flight isn’t bogged down with the extra luggage weight.
+The aeroplane has better fuel economy.

 Book red-eye or early morning flights